CollinErickson/TestFunctions/cran-comments.md

 win-builder suggests that "metamodeling" is a misspelled word in the DESCRIPTION, but it is correct.

+R-hub:
+Windows Server 2022 (1/15/24): 3 NOTEs, none of which seem to be an issue.

 ## Downstream dependencies

 No problems according to devtools.